rpmuller/ePubs/WP1.md

 and timeless, and that, on logical grounds, all change must be illusory.

-From Heraclitus he derived the negative doctine that there is nothing permanent in the sensible world.
+From Heraclitus he derived the negative doctrine that there is nothing permanent in the sensible world.
 This, combined with the doctrine of Parmenides, led to the conclusion that knowledge is not to be derived from the senses, but is only to be achieved by